geode-sdk/docs/docs/tutorials/cpp.md

 void someFun(Thing const& thing) {} // pass by const reference
 ```

-If you're passing small structs or classes, always pass by value.
+If you're passing small structs or classes, always allocate it on the stack by just writing its name.
 This is the easiest way to keep track of memory; the one built-in memory management C++ does have is RAII, which means that once your struct is no longer used, its memory will be freed.
-Passing by value is also generally much faster, as it allocates on the stack and not on the heap.
+Allocating on the stack is also generally much faster than allocating on the heap.

 Allocating objects on the stack also makes dealing with exceptions and early returns easier; no need to add `delete` everywhere, C++ will automatically free the object for you.